merlos/panatrans-api/README.md

 ## Export Calls

-There is a set of calls to get the resources that have been created or changed since a particular date.
+There is a set of calls to get the resources that have been created or updated since a particular date.

 These calls are useful either to get a full database dump or to keep track of the hanges changes in the server database (incremental upates, monitoring).

+__TODO__: Please note that, right now these calls don't include information about deletes (ie: only returns new items that have been created or updated).
+This is a caveat that is expected to be solved after mergin the features/auditable branch.

 The format is the following: